uxmohamed/cadie-legecy/README.md

-# Caddy - Personal Knowledge Management System
+# Caddy

-A modern, keyboard-friendly read-it-later application with rich text editing, Chrome extension, and automatic metadata extraction.
-Save links, colors, and text notes with a beautiful, minimal interface.
+A modern, keyboard-friendly read-it-later application with Chrome extension and automatic metadata extraction.
+Save links and colors with a beautiful, minimal interface.

-## ✨ Current Features
+## Features

 ### Core Functionality

-- 🔐 **Secure Authentication** - Supabase OTP with magic link authentication
-- 💾 **Personal Data Storage** - Your data stays in your own Supabase database with Row Level Security
-- 🎯 **Auto Metadata Extraction** - Automatically fetches titles, descriptions, favicons, and OG images
-- 🧹 **URL Cleaning** - Removes tracking parameters automatically
+- 🔗 **Link Management** - Save and organize web links with automatic metadata extraction
+- 🎨 **Color Palette** - Save and organize colors in any format (hex, rgb, hsl, oklch, etc.)
+- 🏷️ **Smart Organization** - Organize with categories and tags
-- 🔍 **Real-time Search** - Filter through your saved items instantly
+- 🔍 **Powerful Search** - Instant search across all your saved items
-- 📌 **Pin Important Items** - Keep your most important links at the top
+- 📌 **Pin Important Items** - Keep frequently accessed items at the top

-### Content Types

-- 🔗 **URLs** - Save any web link with automatic metadata enrichment
-- 🎨 **Colors** - Save color palettes with visual previews
-- 📝 **Rich Text Notes** - Full-featured rich text editor with auto-save

-### Rich Text Editor (Lexical)

-- **Text Formatting**: Bold, italic, underline, strikethrough, code
-- **Headings**: H1, H2, H3
-- **Lists**: Ordered and unordered lists
-- **Links**: Insert and edit hyperlinks
-- **Code Blocks**: Syntax-highlighted code with language selection
-- **Block Formatting**: Quotes, paragraphs
-- **Auto-save**: Changes save automatically as you type
-- **Keyboard Shortcuts**: Full keyboard support for power users
+- 🗑️ **Trash & Archive** - Safely delete items with 60-day recovery period

 ### Chrome Extension